makan4815162342/Rogue_SDF_AI/README.md

 Please try it and let me know about the bugs and help me to improve it.

 New Update:

+Added Performance Control for Ray Marching two slider quality steps and performance scale to make it run faster.

+Added Remesh with Voxel and QuadriFlow as a new button for better Retopology.

+Added Groove and Pipe as new Blending Types.

+Canceled: Added Texture Buffer Object (TBO) support to the shader that enables the Add-On to Add 1024 shapes and even more., paused.

+New Update:

 Improved and added lots of features, my next attempt will be making a better export with C++ and an SDF Render Engine with C++: